 Released on October 6th, 2017, Into the Blue is a cinematic record rooted in folk music, Southern Gothic soul, and the therapeutic rush of the open road.
 There are sweeping string arrangements, folk anthems, Motown-inspired rhythms, Nick Drake-worthy acoustic guitars, and slow, stripped-down ballads.
 At the center of the mix is Lively himself: a self-taught singer and multi-instrumentalist who isn't afraid to shine a light on the lessons learned during his physical and spiritual journey.

-"The past year and a half has been a time of immense self-discovery.
-I've focused on finding a more conscious way to live in this world with awareness, integrity, and respect for other people, myself, and the Earth.
+"That first year on the road was a time of immense self-discovery," says Lively.
+"I've been focused on practicing a more conscious way to live in this world with awareness, integrity, and respect for other people, myself, and the Earth.
 Suffering can be a catalyst for change, and for me, getting my heart broken gave me the opportunity to deepen the relationship with myself and explore the openness of a renewed and transformed mind within my music and my life."

 Lively lives on the road, traveling the country, to share what is his most pure, heartfelt creation to date.
 He attempts, through his music and lifestyle, to connect not with our surface selves, but with our often silenced and forgotten souls.